• AI Sales

 Not all AI sales tools are created equal.
 When you’re evaluating a copilot, you need to look past the buzzwords and focus on the features that actually save you time and help you close deals.
 The right tool doesn’t just give you data; it tells you what to do with it.
 It works where you work, automates the tasks you hate, and gives you clear signals on where to focus.
 Here are the five features that are non-negotiable.

-Personalized Messaging and Next-Best Actions
+Personalized Outreach and Next-Best Actions

 A good copilot acts like a strategy partner sitting next to you.
 It analyzes all your customer data, from past emails to CRM notes, and suggests the smartest way to engage with each person.
 This isn't about generic templates.
 It’s about getting specific advice on what to say and when to say it.
 The AI should be able to predict customer behavior and recommend the next-best action for every deal in your pipeline.
 This means you stop guessing and start moving deals forward with confidence, knowing your outreach is based on data, not just a hunch.